 CIEM solutions should encompass a thoughtful and strategic approach.
 Most importantly, a CIEM solution should provide visibility into the entities currently accessing the organization’s cloud infrastructure: employees, clients, applications, cloud services, etc. This analysis must also cover the specific resources being accessed and the type of access, as well as the time.
 Simply put, the information gathered must include the who, the what, and the when.

 That analysis then informs the next implementation step, which deals with managing risk across the cloud infrastructure.
 The main task within this step involves implementation of the least privilege principle noted earlier.
 In short, entities can only access applications and data they need to complete their work.
 No additional access should be given.

-Finally, cloud engineers need the means and visibility to monitor cloud activity on a 24/7 basis.
+Finally, cloud engineers need the means and multi-cloud environments on a 24/7 basis.
 This includes receiving actionable alerts whenever suspicious activity happens, such as unauthorized access.

 Ultimately, partnering with a top CIEM provider lets companies work with the experts to devise an implementation strategy compatible with the organization’s cloud security approach.
 As CIEM is a relatively new sector in cloud technology, best practices for implementing a platform are still being developed, which makes that expert input all the more valuable.

 Any suitable CIEM platform must include a robust collection of features and functionality.
 For example, an easy-to-use module for access control and provisioning helps cloud administrators manage privileges for all accounts accessing the cloud infrastructure.
 This module must also facilitate enforcement of the least privilege principle as well as any other governance policies for the company.